 If you use ricotta, I recommend passing it through a sieve to get a fine cheese mass.

-If you have a grocery store near you that sells European products, you can find cottage cheese there: Quark (German), Topfen (Austria), Twaróg (Polish), Túró (Hungarian).
+If you have a grocery store nearby that sells European products, you might be able to find cottage cheese under different names: Quark (German), Topfen (Austrian), Twaróg (Polish), or Túró (Hungarian).

 ➜ Useful tips

-- Important: The amount of flour for the dumpling dough listed on the recipe card assumes you are using Farmer's cheese.
-If you use any other cheese, add the flour slowly so that the dough holds together well and doesn't stick together.
+- Important: The amount of flour listed for the dumpling dough in the recipe card assumes you are using Farmer's cheese.
+If you use a different type of cheese, add the flour gradually to ensure the dough holds together well and doesn't become too sticky.

 - Cook the dumplings for no more than 6 minutes or the strawberry inside will overcook and lose its firm shape.